 From Manager To Leader

 Sometimes, construction managers see themselves more as managers than as leaders; however, they must act decisively in both roles.
-Not all management and leadership skills are fully developed in college training, and must be fined-tuned on job sites and in professional seminars.
+Not all management and leadership skills are fully developed in college training, and must be fine-tuned on job sites and in professional seminars.

 Impact On Career And Industry

-- Leadership & Soft Skills: Strengthens critical thinking, problem-solving, communication, and emotional intelligence needed to lead teams effectively.
+- Leadership & Soft Skills: Fosters critical thinking, problem-solving, communication, and emotional intelligence, crucial for leading teams.

 Benefits for Employers & The Industry